dviggiano/Web-Safari/README.md

  * Create accounts to save favorite animals, which will automatically update the default zoo filter

 ## Planned Features
- * Administrator inbox to view messages, approve reviews, add zoos/animals directly from interface
+ * Administrator inbox to view messages, approve reviews, add zoos/animals directly from app interface
  * Replace zoo list with a central map; colorcode zoos based on amount of selected animals as opposed to hiding them
  * User profiles
  * Get real-time zoo data